hendersonreed/hendersonreed.github.io/src/pages/events/index.md

 ## events I run

-Currently I'm running two events on a weekly basis.
+Currently I'm running two regularly occuring events:

 - the [HCIANMDG](/pages/events/hcianmdg.html) is a discussion group about humans, computers, and how we interact with them.
-This gets pretty deep in the phisolophical weeds - think interaction paradigms and digital culture, not Fitt's law and UI frameworks.
+This gets pretty deep into the philosophical weeds - think interaction paradigms and digital culture, not Fitt's law and UI frameworks.
 - the [SUDO](/pages/events/sudo.html) is like a sip-and-paint but for programming.
 Get together, program something new for a couple of hours, and (optionally) demo to your peers at the end.